learn-co-students/react-changing-state-lab-web-0616/README.md

 ### `Game.js`

 The game component represents the application as a whole.
-It is the only statful component.
+It is the only stateful component.
 The initial state of the `Game` component should encode the following information:

 * `board`, e.g. `[null, 'x', null, null, null, null, null, null, null]`